As sweet Irish rain quenches emerald land, it bears for us barley from nature’s pure hand...

 The story of sustainability in the sector is not a new one, Ireland’s drinks producers have always been at the forefront when it comes to sustainable business practices.

-- Heineken Ireland achieved the Business Working Responsibly mark, developed by Business in the Community Ireland
+- Heineken Ireland achieved the Business Working Responsibly mark, developed by Business in the Community Ireland.
+Heineken Ireland has also achieved ZERO waste to landfill for their brewery in Cork.

-- Recent developments in packaging for beer has seen producers using non-toxic glue as an adhesive for caned beer packs instead of using plastic rings
+- Recent developments in packaging for beer has seen producers using non-toxic glue as an adhesive for canned beer packs instead of using plastic rings.